-Desired Outcomes: There are three principal outcomes desired by the Volunteers in Medicine clinic; they are:
+Desired Outcomes: There are three principal outcomes desired by the Volunteers in Medicine Jacksonville clinic.
+They are:

-2) to provide timely access to care, to prevent minor medical problems from escalating into disability or impaired quality of life
+2) to provide timely access to care, to prevent minor medical problems from escalating into disability or impaired quality of life; and

 3) to expand the capacity of the clinic to serve more patients in a timely fashion.